deepak-mane/mycpp/C++_Programming_Basics.md

 # C++ Programming Language Basics
+To be a proficient programmer, you need to master two things:
+- (1) the syntax of the programming language, and
+- (2) the core libraries (i.e., API) associated with the language.
 ## Fundamental Types

 | Category	| Type	| Description	| Bytes (Typical)	| Minimum (Typical)	| Maximum (Typical) |